pingcap/docs/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: `ON`
+- Default value: `OFF`
 - This variable controls how TiDB behaves when the waiting time of SQL optimization reaches the timeout to synchronously load complete column statistics.
-The default value `ON` means that the SQL optimization gets back to using pseudo statistics after the timeout.
-If this variable to `OFF`, SQL execution fails after the timeout.
+The default value `OFF` means that SQL execution fails after the timeout.
+If you set this variable to `ON`, the SQL optimization gets back to using pseudo statistics after the timeout.

 ### tidb_stats_load_sync_wait <span class="version-mark">New in v5.4.0</span>